 A Movement In the Making

 Wibel started making tea from local ingredients in 2014.
-The feedback was so positive that Wibel rented space in a commercial kitchen and started production of small-batch blends like Harvest Apple, Homestead Peach, Pacific Coast Lavender, and Old Town Licorice, and began selling them at farmers markets around Spokane, Washington.
+The feedback was so positive that Wibel rented space in a commercial kitchen and started producing small-batch blends like Harvest Apple, Homestead Peach, Pacific Coast Lavender, and Old Town Licorice, selling them at farmers’ markets around Spokane, Washington.

 To fill orders from Washington coffee shops like Batch Bakeshop, Coeur Coffeehouse, and Atticus, Wibel needed to expand production.
-She launched a Kickstarter campaign in 2015 with a goal of raising $13,450 to build a commercial kitchen.
-Backers loved the concept and provided more than $30,000 in support during the thirty-day campaign.
+She launched a Kickstarter campaign in 2015, intending to raise $13,450 to build a commercial kitchen, and backers loved the concept and provided more than $30,000 in support during the thirty-day campaign.

 “One of the biggest benefits of local tea, aside from the flavor, is that it supports local businesses and communities,” Wibel says.
 “You don’t get that from generic teas from far away.”

 For North American tea drinkers, local flavors have historically been hard to come by.
 The tea plant, Camellia sinensis, is indigenous to Asia, where most production still occurs.

 According to the US League of Tea Growers, there are about sixty tea farms in the US and Canada.
 It takes about five years for Camellia sinensis to mature, which means farms like the Great Mississippi Tea Company, Teafarm, and Table Rock Tea Company that started growing the crop after 2012 are not harvesting enough tea to meet the demand for local teas.